ABOUT THE AUTHOR

 8. Stay safe with the necessary precautions

-When traveling in the urban areas inform yourself with the locals, the hotel staff or your local friends about the area you are staying at and basic need services such as banks, supermarkets, restaurants, pubs, public transportation and places you don't need to see like shady neighborhoods.
-Its very important you know your surroundings well and keep inside the safe zones when walking around the city.
+When traveling in the urban areas, inform yourself with the locals, the hotel staff, or your local friends about the area you are staying at and basic need services such as banks, supermarkets, restaurants, pubs, public transportation, and places you don't need to see like shady neighborhoods.
+It's very important you know your surroundings well and keep inside the safe zones when walking around the city.
 In tourist sites and on public transport stay close to your belongings and don't take your cell phone or camera out if you don't need them strictly, enjoy the moment and stay present, our cities are full of life and magic so you don't want to miss out on that street magician instead of watching someone do a bad trick on Tik Tok.
 For example, the buses in Bogotá are often so crowded that it’s easy to slip a phone or wallet out of a pocket without its owner noticing.
 Learn more about “how not to give papaya” in our designated blog post about traveling safely in Colombia.

 When embarking on an adventure through Colombia's rural and remote areas, embrace the tranquility and beauty of these lesser-explored destinations while ensuring a seamless and enjoyable journey.
-One of the key strategies for a smooth travel experience is to plan ahead by booking your accommodations and tours in advance.
+One of the key strategies for a smooth travel experience is to plan by booking your accommodations and tours in advance.
 This not only provides you with peace of mind but also allows you to avoid the hassle of scrambling for last-minute arrangements.
 By securing your lodging beforehand, you can rest assured that you'll have a comfortable retreat waiting for you after a day of exploration.
 Furthermore, booking tours in advance offers numerous benefits, including the opportunity to explore with knowledgeable guides who can enrich your experience with their insights into local culture, history, and natural wonders.
 These guided tours often provide a structured and safe way to discover the hidden gems of Colombia's countryside, ensuring that you make the most of your time while minimizing any uncertainties.
 You can fill out our contact form on the footer of our home page and ask for any help that you need!

 9. The rumba or the party

 Prepare to be swept away by Colombia's vibrant rumba scene as you plan your journey to this dynamic destination.
 From the pulsating rhythms of salsa to the infectious beats of reggaeton, Colombia's party culture is an essential part of the travel experience.
 Dive into the bustling nightlife of cities like Bogota, Cartagena, Medellín and Cali, where dance clubs ignite with energy and passion.
-Experience the exhilaration of Colombia's legendary festivals, from the colorful Carnaval de Barranquilla to the electrifying Feria de Cali or the traditional Festival Petronio Alvarez where homage is paid to the Afro culture of our Pacific Coast.
+Experience the exhilaration of Colombia's legendary festivals, from the colorful Carnaval de Barranquilla to the electrifying Feria de Cali or the traditional Festival Petronio Alvarez where homage is paid to the Afro-Colombian culture of our Pacific Coast.
 Embrace the warmth of Colombian hospitality as you dance, laugh, and celebrate alongside locals, creating memories to last a lifetime.
 If you love music and would like to live and experience the soul of the Caribbean rhythms go check out our most amazing travel series Sounds of Colombia.

 Partying in Cartagena